-All documents for public review and comment will be posted on the BACTS website.
-BACTS Staff will make printed materials available to the public upon request.
+BACTS staff will make printed materials available to the public upon request.
 When appropriate, a fee may be collected for copies of publications.
 The fee will cover the cost of production and, if applicable, the cost of mailing the materials.
 All such materials are available for viewing at the BACTS office at no cost.